wavefrontHQ/docs/pages/doc/ts_hw.md

 ### Holt-Winters Double Exponential Smoothing

 Use double exponential smoothing if you have data with only trend and no seasonality.
-The `smoothingFactor` parameter lets you specify how much old data is important relative to new data (same as `smoothingFactor`).
-The `trendFactor` parameter lets you specify how important the trend is (same as `trendFactor`).
+The `smoothingFactor` parameter lets you specify how much old data is important relative to new data.
+The `trendFactor` parameter lets you specify how important the trend is.

 {% include note.html content="This double exponential smoothing method is only for data with additive trend not with multiplicative trend." %}